craftingcity/The-Known-World/For My Players, On the Underdark.md

 When hunting, you'll be competing with other humanoids, things that eat bones, giant bugs, and horrorbeasts with big teeth!

 ## For Varis
+During your time working in the lower kitchens, you saw great icechambers filled with the corpses of all manner of creature.
+Large metal headed beasts and bugs of all kind were the most common creatures you saw in the freezer; the rarities were most exciting however.
+More than once, but not commonly, you would find the corpse of a scaled humanoid.
+Your most prominent memory was of a black skinned creature that was still slick with mucus hanging from the meathooks.
+You could swear that its bulbous head was still staring at you, even though you could find no eyes.

 ## For Amashod
 As the "Darkranger Mercenaries" of Mariul, Amicus, and Triigon said...